BACKGROUND ON AMIGA HISTORY Written and layed out March 1998

 Jack Tramiel, was the president and C.E.O. of Commodore, He started Commodore back in the "Good Old Days" the mid '70's,

-even made a Commodore "Milk shake mixer" as well , later producing an excellent 4 function calculator, leading on throught the
+even made a Commodore "Milk shake mixer" as well , later producing an excellent 4 function calculator, leading on through to

-Some say he was an innovator, though that cudo must go to the (then) dedicated Amiga engineers and visionaries of that time
+computer.
+Some say he was an innovator, though that kudo must go to the (then) dedicated Amiga engineers and visionaries of that time

 So, as the story goes, Jack started his life in a garage with his Type writers, with sales and service as the corner stone,